 Is the founder director of Archivo, a platform active since 2012, with the purpose of creating a space of reflection on photography and visual culture, through debate around its current practices and discourses, provided by the collaboration with contemporary artists and researchers.
 As an editor, she founded the magazine ArchivoZine (2012-2016) editing and publishing the content developed through Archivo Platform.

-In her visual work she works with lens based media (photography and video) and was exhibited internationally in places such as Kunstlerhaus Bethanian, Berlin; Latvian Museum of Photography, Riga; Photoweek DC, Washington, USA; Nordic House, Keykjavik; Mois Européene de la Photography, Sofia; Museu da Imagem, Braga; Documentary Photo Days, Istanbul; XVIII Art Biennial of Cerveira; Colégio das Artes, Coimbra; Sala de Arte Joven, Madrid; Centro Cultural de Vila Flor, Guimarães, XVIII Biennale of Young Creators of Europe and the Mediterranean, Tirana; Arquipélago — Centro de Arte Contemporânea, Azores.
+In her visual practice she works with lens based media and was exhibited internationally in places such as Kunstlerhaus Bethanian, Berlin; Latvian Museum of Photography, Riga; Photoweek DC, Washington, USA; Nordic House, Keykjavik; Mois Européene de la Photography, Sofia; Museu da Imagem, Braga; Documentary Photo Days, Istanbul; XVIII Art Biennial of Cerveira; Colégio das Artes, Coimbra; Sala de Arte Joven, Madrid; Centro Cultural de Vila Flor, Guimarães, XVIII Biennale of Young Creators of Europe and the Mediterranean, Tirana; Arquipélago — Centro de Arte Contemporânea, Azores.